rickabrac/iOSMultiSearch/README.md

 • The project is configured to use Test Plans.

-• To run English tests, select MultiSearch scheme, tap command-u, and view results in Test Plan Navigator.
+• To run English tests, select the MultiSearch scheme, tap command-u, and view results in Test Plan Navigator.

-• To run Spanish tests, select "MultiSearch Spanish (Latin America)" scheme, tap command-u, and view results in Test Plan Navigator.
+• To run Spanish tests, select the "MultiSearch Spanish (Latin America)" scheme, tap command-u, and view results in Test Plan Navigator.

 ## Notes

-• This app depends on swift-snapshot-testing, included via Swift Package Manager.
+• This app depends on swift-snapshot-testing, which is included via the Swift Package Manager.

 ## Errata